 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.

-This Model Eliciting Activity (MEA) is written at a 4th-5th grade level.
-In this open-ended problem, students must consider how to rank skate board wheels based on factors like types of surfaces, price, and durometer.
+In this Model Eliciting Activity (MEA), students must consider how to rank skate board wheels based on factors like types of surfaces, price, and durometer.
 In teams, students determine their procedures and write letters back to the client.

 Students will review rectangular prisms and the formula for finding the volume of rectangular prisms.
 Once students have determined the volume of a number of rectangular prisms (cereal boxes), the students will use that information to help a fictitious company in determining which cereal box they should use for their new product.